Filing a Claim for Refund (Publication 117)

 Covered Electronic Waste (eWaste) Recycling Fee

-The Department of Toxic Substances Control (DTSC) is responsible for handling any petition for redetermination or claim for refund based upon the grounds that a product is not a covered electronic device (CED).
-You may file a petition or claim for refund with the CDTFA and we will forward the request to the DTSC for response, or you may send your request directly to the DTSC at Fees@DTSC.ca.gov.
+The Department of Toxic Substances Control (DTSC) is responsible for handling any petition for redetermination or claim for refund based upon the grounds that a product is or is not a video display device (CED), as defined in Public Resources Code section 42463 (g)(1)(A).
+If you wish to file a petition or claim for refund based on these grounds, you may send your request directly to DTSC at Fees@DTSC.ca.gov.

 Diesel Fuel Tax